Rashmika-6/EmployeeManagementSystem/README.md

 3. Set up a MySQL database and configure the connection in the project.
 4. Run the application to start managing employee records.

-## Contributions
-Contributions are welcome!
-If you find any bugs or want to improve the project, feel free to create a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).